-- Demonstrate advanced knowledge in molecular and cellular biology and in their field of specialization. - Demonstrate independent critical and analytical thinking, both within their field of study and beyond, for use in the service to others. - Identify and suggest possible solutions to ethical dilemmas that occur in their work and field of study, and understand the importance of professional ethics in all aspects of scientific communication and laboratory work. - 4.
-Demonstrate competence in the laboratory, including application of the scientific method and appropriate use of basic and state of the art laboratory tools and techniques. - Demonstrate written and oral skills necessary for communication of research, knowledge, and ideas to scientists and non-scientists.
+- 1. Demonstrate advanced knowledge in molecular and cellular biology and in their field of specialization. - 2.
+Demonstrate independent critical and analytical thinking, both within their field of study and beyond, for use in the service to others. - Identify and suggest possible solutions to ethical dilemmas that occur in their work and field of study, and understand the importance of professional ethics in all aspects of scientific communication and laboratory work.

+- Demonstrate competence in the laboratory, including application of the scientific method and appropriate use of basic and state of the art laboratory tools and techniques. - 5.
+Demonstrate written and oral skills necessary for communication of research, knowledge, and ideas to scientists and non-scientists.

-- 1. A bachelor's degree or equivalent, preferably with satisfactory completion of course work in a biological, chemical or physical science. - 2.
-A GPA of 3.0 overall. - GRE scores in the 50th percentile or above for the verbal and quantitative parts of the examination. - 4.
+- A bachelor's degree or equivalent, preferably with satisfactory completion of course work in a biological, chemical or physical science. - 2.
+A GPA of 3.0 overall. - 3.
+GRE scores in the 50th percentile or above for the verbal and quantitative parts of the examination. - 4.
 The Graduate School requires all students from countries in which English is not the native language to demonstrate competence in English.
-A score of 550 in the TOEFL (Test of English as a Foreign Language) examination or 88 on the Internet-based Test (iBT) at the graduate level is required for this program.
+A minimal score of 90 on the Internet-based Test (iBT) at the graduate level is required for this program.